CapraCampa/Min-Knapsack-Voronoi-Diagram-Algorithm/README.md

 This work is still in progress, many tests are available in the Data section.

+Since the library used for computing the 1-order Voronoi Diagram works best with coordinates between 0 and 1, all examples proposed have been scaled in those ranges.

 © 2025.
 This work is openly licensed via CC BY-NC